LivLilli/ADM-HW2/README.md

 > This file contains codes and comments about <i>Research Questions</i> and <i>Core Research Questions</i>.

 * `departures.html`:
-> This file contains the map of Core Research Question 2 for the visualization of the number of taxis departures from the > >  various areas.
+> This file contains the map of Core Research Question 2 for the visualization of the number of taxis departures from the   various areas.

 * `arrivals.html`:
 > This file contains the map of Core Reserch Question 2 for the visualization of the number of taxis arrivals in the different zones.

+## Homework text

+To see all the requests, you can go <a href = "https://github.com/CriMenghini/ADM-2018"> here </a>

+## Authors

+* Livia Lilli

+* Matteo Zmyslowski

+* Karamiko Alexander Krisna

+* Remon Rezk